raul23/SimulRPi/docs/display_problems.rst

       export LANG="en_US.UTF-8"
       export LANGUAGE="en_US:en"

-   You should provide your own locale setting.
+   You should provide your own locale settings.
 The example uses the English (US) locale. ``locale -a`` gives you all the available locales on your Linux or Unix-like system.